jefftbyrd/Earthsong/README.md

 https://earthsong.world/

-# Huge 2025 Earthsong update is here!
+# Huge 2025 EARTH SONG update is here!

-- Earthsong is now fully responsive and compatible with mobile devices and tablets.
+- EARTH SONG is now fully responsive and compatible with mobile devices and tablets.
 All features, including special audio effects work on mobile!
 - Added universal navigation menu to easily move between different parts of the application.
 - Added extensive “help” documentation (accessible via the GUIDE menu item) that explains how to interact with different parts of Earthsong.
 - Big upgrades to journey snapshot SAVE and RECALL functionality.